-Finally, it is worth mentioning that there are no studies in the Arctic focusing on ingestion of microplastics by mesopelagic fish.
+Finally, it is worth mentioning that there are no studies in the Arctic focusing on the ingestion of microplastics by mesopelagic fish.
 Mesopelagic fish inhabit the disphotic zone of the pelagic realm (200-1,000 m depth) from the Arctic to the Antarctic with many species undergoing diurnal vertical migrations in the water column by residing at depth during the day before migrating to the surface at night to feed (Gjøsaeter and Kawaguchi, 1980).
 Smaller mesopelagic species feed on zooplankton while the larger ones feed on decapods and fish, and can thus be exposed to microplastic and plastic ingestion through direct consumption or by feeding on zooplankton or other organisms that had already consumed plastics (Wieczorek et al., 2018).
 Wieczorek et al. (2018) investigated microplastic incidence in mesopelagic fish of the Northwest Atlantic and documented presence of microplastics in the gut of 73% of all fish, amongst the highest reported for gut contents of fish and much larger than in a similar study in the North East Atlantic (11%) (Lusher et al., 2016) and North Pacific Subtropical Gyre (9.2%) (Davison and Asch, 2011).
 Wieczorek et al. (2018) attributed the high values to methodological differences with previous the studies but also to the fact that the study was carried out in a hot spot for microplastics and mesopelagic fish alike.
 The study further concluded that colour, size, shape and composition similarities in microplastics found in mesopelagic fishes and those collected in surface waters of the same zone are attributable to the surface water feeding by mesopelagic fishes.
 Wieczorek et al. (2018) also highlighted the key role of mesopelagic fishes by constituting a substantial share of the biomass in the pelagic realm, providing an important food source for organisms high up in the trophic chain, including commercially relevant species and seabirds, and being responsible for a significant amount of carbon and nutrient cycling and enhancing deep transfer of natural particles and potentially microplastics (Lusher et al., 2016).
 While the abundance and diel migration range of Arctic mesopelagic fishes it is being investigated (Gjøsæter et al., 2017) the potential incidence and implications of microplastic ingestion by mesopelagic fish in the Arctic should be considered.

 Entanglement